Grapher: Features

 Grapher is a graphing calculator capable of creating both 2D graphs including classic (linear-linear), polar coordinates, linear-logarithmic, log-log, and polar log, as well as 3D graphs including standard system, cylindrical system, and spherical system.
 Grapher is a Cocoa application which takes advantage of Mac OS X APIs.
 It also supports multiple equations in one graph, exporting equations to LaTeX format, and comes with several pre-made equation examples.
-It is one of the few sophisticated graphing programs available capable of easily exporting clean vector art for use in printed documents (although exporting 3D graphs to vector is not possible).
+It is one of the few sophisticated graphing programs available capable of easily exporting clean vector art for use in printed documents, but exporting 3D graphs to vector is not possible.
 Animation of graphs is also supported in both 2D and 3D, generating a QuickTime file.

 It is also possible to use the operating system's copy-and-paste feature to copy equations from the application's visual equation editor.
 By doing so, Grapher functions as something of an equation editor; the user may copy images, EPS, PDF or LaTeX versions of entered equations into other applications.
 Any equation can be entered and copied; it is not limited to plottable equations.